 Applicants are admitted to this cohort-based program once a year, with completed applications due by April 1 for the following fall semester.
-If unusual circumstances exist, a student may petition to have his/her application reviewed for spring semester admittance by contacting Dr. Scott Stevens (sstevens@udel.edu) by October 1.
+If unusual circumstances exist, a student may petition to have his/her application reviewed for spring semester admittance by contacting Dr. Scott Stevens at sstevens@udel.edu by October 1.
 If the petition is approved, the completed application must be received by November 1.

-- 1. Complete program application including a statement of goals and objectives. - 2.
-A minimum undergraduate cumulative index of 3.0. - 3.
-A minimum graduate cumulative index of 3.5 for all graduate courses completed. - 4.
-GRE quantitative and verbal tests scores must be submitted.
-Although there is not a minimum GRE requirement, it is expected that applicants will attain a 1050 or above on the combined verbal and quantitative sections of the exam. - A score of at least 600 (paper-based test) or 250 (computerbased test) on the Test of English as a Foreign Language (TOEFL) from applicants whose first language is not English. - 6.
-Three letters of recommendation from individuals who are able to assess the applicant's academic potential
+- Complete program application including a statement of goals and objectives. - 2.
+A minimum undergraduate cumulative index of 3.0 from an accredited college or university. - 3.
+A minimum graduate cumulative index of 3.5 from an accredited college or university for all graduate courses completed. - 4.
+GRE quantitative and verbal test scores must be submitted.
+Although there is not a minimum GRE requirement, it is expected that applicants will attain a 1050 or above on the combined verbal and quantitative sections of the exam. - A score of at least 600 (paper-based test) or 250 (computer-based test) or 100 (iBT) on the Test of English as a Foreign Language (TOEFL) from applicants whose first language is not English. - 6.
+Three letters of reference from individuals who are able to assess the applicant's academic ability and potential.

-PROGRAM REQUIREMENTS FOR THE M.A.
-IN TESL DEGREE
+PROGRAM REQUIREMENTS FOR THE MA IN TESL DEGREE